 The class teacher (sometimes with the SENCO) will always explain to you what the concerns are and also explain to you what the plans for your child include.
 If outside agencies are used, we always ask your permission before making a referral.
 If you have any queries related to the interventions or support that your child receives, please contact the class teacher or the SENCO.

-Regular reviews of a child’s progress are discussed at Pupil Progress meetings.
+Regular reviews of a child’s progress are discussed at Pupil Passport meetings.
 The first part of this meeting is to look at the provision for the child and make decisions about the progress that the child is making.
 The second part is to make new plans and adjust the provision as necessary.

 If a specialist professional works with your child, there may be recommendations that are made, which may include: